John Kronus: Professional wrestling career

-Early career
+Early career (1989-1994)

 In the late 1980s, Caiazzo met professional wrestler Perry Saturn when he began working as a bouncer in a Boston nightclub managed by Saturn.
 Caiazzo expressed an interest in becoming a wrestler to Saturn, who responded by directing Caiazzo to a professional wrestling school operated by Killer Kowalski.
 Caiazzo debuted in 1989, briefly wrestling as "The Eliminator".
 In the early 1990s, Saturn offered to form a tag team with Caiazzo.
 The Greek equivalent of the Roman deity Saturn was Cronus, so Saturn chose the ring name "John Kronus" for Caiazzo.
 As Saturn and Kronus were their civilizations' respective harvest deities, Saturn proposed that the tag team be known as "The Harvesters of Sorrow".
 After promoter Jerry Lawler advised Saturn that the significance of the name would not be evident to many fans, Saturn named the team "The Eliminators".

 The Eliminators wrestled their first match together at a United States Wrestling Association house show in 1993.
 They were hired at a starting salary of $40 a week (they later negotiated a 100% pay raise), and shared an apartment with four other wrestlers.
 On May 2, 1994, The Eliminators defeated Brian Christopher and Eddie Gilbert for the USWA Tag Team Championship.
 They held the USWA World Tag Team Championship until June 13, 1994, when they were defeated by PG-13.

+WAR (1994–1995)

 In 1994 and 1995, The Eliminators wrestled in Japan for the WAR promotion.

-Extreme Championship Wrestling
+Extreme Championship Wrestling (1995-1999)

 The Eliminators (1995–1997)

 The Eliminators debuted in the Philadelphia, Pennsylvania-based Extreme Championship Wrestling promotion at Gangstas Paradise in September 1995.
-They were initially brought in to job to the Steiner Brothers but after it became apparent that Steiners were leaving ECW, the Eliminators were booked to win their debut match, a six-man tag team match, which pitted Eliminators with Jason against Taz and Steiner Brothers.
+They were initially brought in to job to the Steiner Brothers but after it became apparent that Steiners were leaving ECW, the Eliminators were booked to win their debut match, a six-man tag team match, which pitted Eliminators with Jason against Taz and the Steiner Brothers.
 ECW promoter Paul Heyman quickly abandoned plans to give them a sadism and masochism character and instead booked them as an unstoppable force in the ECW tag team division.
 They were managed by Jason.
-The Eliminators won the ECW Tag Team Championship on three occasions between 1996 and 1997, feuding with teams such as the Dudley Boyz, The Gangstas, The Pitbulls, Sabu and Rob Van Dam and the Steiner Brothers.
+The Eliminators won the ECW Tag Team Championship on three occasions between 1996 and 1997, feuding with teams such as the Dudley Boyz, the Gangstas, the Pitbulls, Sabu and Rob Van Dam and the Steiner Brothers.
 On May 31, 1997, Saturn tore his anterior cruciate ligament during a match.
 After intense reconstructive surgery, he was given a recovery time of up to a year.
 Kronus briefly defended the ECW Tag Team Championship single-handedly before losing to the Dudley Boyz.
 In late 1997, Saturn left ECW for World Championship Wrestling.

-The Gangstanators and departure (1997–1999)
+The Gangstanators (1997–1999)

-Kronus competed in the singles division, challenging ECW World Television Champion Taz at Orgy of Violence in June 1997, before forming a new tag team, "The Gangstanators", with New Jack.
+Kronus competed in the singles division, losing to ECW World Television Champion Taz by submission at Orgy of Violence in June 1997, before forming a new tag team, "the Gangstanators", with New Jack.
 The Gangstanators won the ECW Tag Team Championship in September 1997 at As Good as It Gets.

-Kronus left ECW in early 1999.
+Kronus left ECW in March 1999.